Skip to Content

 My German Shepherd “Willow” with her FURminator de-shedding tool

 I already mentioned your German Shepherd will blow his coat twice a year – once in the fall, once in the spring.
-Though you can’t stop the fur clumps from eventually coming out, you can help get rid of more of it at once by bathing and grooming him during these periods.
+Though you can’t stop the fur clumps from eventually coming out, you can help get rid of more at once by bathing and grooming him during these periods.

 Rather than allowing his undercoat to gradually fall out as the two-week blowing period progresses, you (or a groomer) can loosen up any remaining fur and get rid of it at bathing time.

 Never over-bathe as this strips your German Shepherd’s natural oils, causing dry skin – which causes further shedding.
-You can read more here, 5 Defining Moments When to Bathe a German Shepherd.
+You can read more here: 5 Defining Moments When to Bathe a German Shepherd.

 There are also specific de-shedding dog shampoos and conditioners you can get to release the undercoat during the bath.
 You can even find ones enriched with Omega 3 & 6 fatty acids, such as the FURminator deShedding Ultra Premium Dog Shampoo (from Amazon), that help reduce shedding.
 I’ll cover the benefits of these at number 7 below.